-- Dr. Bidic makes a circumferential incision.
+- The surgeon makes a circumferential incision.
 Essentially, this is a tummy tuck incision that extends around the lower torso.
 The apron of excess skin and fat below the incision is removed.

 - Tissue is repositioned and tightened, followed by pulling up the skin of the buttocks and thighs.
 Patients are lying on their side or face-down during this portion of the procedure.

-- To address the abdominal area and front of the thighs, Dr. Bidic performs a tummy tuck if needed.
+- To address the abdominal area and front of the thighs, the surgeon performs a tummy tuck if needed.
 The other option is an inner thigh lift, which includes a vertical incision.
 These decisions are made during the consultation.
-Dr. Bidic closes incisions in multiple layers to support the lifted skin and tissue.
+The surgeon closes incisions in multiple layers to support the lifted skin and tissue.